action.skip

 Note

 It is not recommended to access Megaport APIs using MFA with a username, password, and token.
-Although this is technically possible, we recommend to instead use API keys as the preferred authentication method when utilizing Megaport APIs.
+Although this is technically possible, we recommend to instead use API keys as the preferred authentication method when using Megaport APIs.
 If you currently have any user accounts being used for API, we recommend changing these to API keys before enforcing MFA.
 For more information, see Creating an API Key.

 MFA benefits